MarketMakerLite/TDA/README.md

 A repository of code that interacts with the TDA-API

 ### Options-Data
-This code loops through a list of tickers to get the entire options chain
+This code loops through a list of tickers to get the entire options chain for each symbol